Last Updated on January 11, 2023

 Throughout the game, players will purchase those dice to add to their dice pool.
-On each turn, players roll a handful of random dice from their dice pool that will determine what kind of actions and attacks that they are able to perform on each turn.
+On each turn, players roll a handful of random dice from their dice pool that will determine what kind of actions and attacks they are able to perform each turn.

 The game actually plays like a Magic: The Gathering-style duel in that players will be putting out Marvel heroes and villains and attacking their opponent’s life points.

-There’s a ton of strategy and synergies that can be mixed and matched, depending upon what cards and dice are chosen at the beginning of the game and what dice are purchased throughout.
+There are a ton of strategy and synergies that can be mixed and matched, depending upon what cards and dice are chosen at the beginning of the game and what dice are purchased throughout.

 Each die is completely different and super fun to roll.
-Each hero and villain have their own colored dice with a customized symbol on it that make it easily identifiable.
+Each hero and villain have their own colored dice with a customized symbol on it that makes it easily identifiable.
 The game itself is actually very cheap and booster packs are only a dollar, so it’s one of the few collectible games that isn’t going to break the bank.

-“Who then may trust the dice, at Fortune’s throw?” ―Geoffrey Chaucer, known as The Father of English Literature, 14th century
+“Who then may trust the dice, at Fortune’s throw?”―Geoffrey Chaucer, known as The Father of English Literature, 14th century

 Machi Koro is simplistic in design and easy to learn and play.